oanda/apidocs/sections/getting_started.md

 Trade currencies, metals, and CFD's
 -----------------------------------

+#### Create a Test User

-To trade with OANDA, you first need to create a user.
+To test your app on the API sandbox, you first need to create a test user.
 A user owns accounts, and accounts are what hold the money you’re using to trade.
 When you want to place a trade, you must specify the account containing the funds you wish to trade on.

-What does this mean, you ask?
 Simply [generate a user and an  account](http://oanda.github.com/gen-account.html).
 You will be given a username and an account id.

 * The username can be used to retrieve the account id owned by the user
 * The account id is required as a parameter to any requests related to making trades or getting trade information